-A quintessentially English cheese, Stilton is made exclusively in three counties: Derbyshire, Nottinghamshire and Leicestershire.
+A quintessentially English blue cheese, Stilton is made exclusively in three counties: Derbyshire, Nottinghamshire and Leicestershire.
 Stilton can be traced back to the early 18th Century, and has since been crowned the "King of English cheeses".
 The cheese has been referenced in many pieces of writing over the years, including by writer Daniel Defoe who referred to Stilton as being "English Parmesan" back in 1724.

 Sweet wines such as Port go well with Stilton, as do fruity chutneys such as mango.
-As it crumbles easily, Stilton also works well in salads and soups; Paul Foster pairs it with chicory in his wintry salad recipe.
+As it crumbles easily, Stilton also works well in salads and soups; Paul Foster pairs it with chicory in his wintry Stilton and chicory salad .